What Is FODMAP and How Can a Low FODMAP Diet Help with IBS

 Once the water has mostly evaporated, remove it from the stove, and let it cool.
 Then, once it’s relatively cold, add the feta cheese (crumble it up).
 And if you’re still a bit hungry after this light meal, we suggest you get some peanuts as low FODMAP snacks.
 Dried pineapple, raisins, and baby carrots are great as well and will be more than enough to tide you over until dinner.

 A very high protein lunch, packed with iron, amazing nutrients like B5, and omega-3 fatty acids.
 A delicious and healthy lunch for two people.
 You will need:

 - a teaspoon of vegetable or olive oil

 - lemon juice (one large squeezed lemon)

 - salt and pepper to taste

 This is one of the many amazing low FODMAP dinner recipes.
-Roll the salmon into the pepper and salt, and put it in an already hot, oiled pan, for 4 minutes.
-The meat is done when the seared sides are golden, and when it falls apart easily.
+Roll the salmon into the pepper and salt, and put it in an already hot, oiled pan for four minutes.
+The meat is done when the seared sides are golden and when it falls apart easily.